NLPH/knesset-2004-2005/README.rst

 License
 -------

 All Knesset meeting protocols are in the `public domain <https://en.wikipedia.org/wiki/Public_domain>`_ (`רשות הציבור <https://he.wikipedia.org/wiki/%D7%A8%D7%A9%D7%95%D7%AA_%D7%94%D7%A6%D7%99%D7%91%D7%95%D7%A8>`_) by law.
-Thus this files are in the public doamin and do not require any license or public domain dedication to set their status.
+These files are thus in the public doamin and do not require any license or public domain dedication to set their status.

 .. |LICENCE| image:: https://github.com/NLPH/knesset-2004-2005/blob/master/public_domain.png
   :target: https://en.wikipedia.org/wiki/Public_domain